clojureman/special/README.md

 ```

 Or how about managing a condition, then deciding to
-let the called function handle it how it `:normally` does?
+let the called function handle how it `:normally` does?

 ```clojure
 (let [f (fn [n]